StevenMayher/432-2022/projectB/proposal_plans.md

 Source | (1) Data Challenge Expo 2022- [Racial and Ethnic Representativeness of US Postsecondary Education Institutions](https://datacatalog.urban.org/dataset/racial-and-ethnic-representativeness-us-postsecondary-education-institutions) (2) [College Affordability and Tuition Costs](https://collegecost.ed.gov/affordability) (CATC) from the US Department of Education, 2014-2017.
 Public | Yes
 Model 1 | A model for a multi-categorical outcome
-Out 1 | School Type (9 categories, including Public Selective, Public Non-Selective, Public More Selective, Private Non-profit Selective, Private Non-Profit More Selective, Private Non-Profit Non-Selective, Private For-Profit Selective, Private For-Profit Non-Selective, Private For-Profit More Selective) (**I do recommend you subset the data to focus on comparisons of, say, 4-5 of these options, but definitely not all nine.**)
+Out 1 | School Type (6 categories, including Public Selective, Public Non-Selective, Public More Selective, Private Selective, Private More Selective, Private Non-Selective)
-RQ 1 | If I consider the average ethnic composition of 4-year schools across the sampled school-years, does regression analysis reflect a relationship with the type of university (private vs public, selective vs. non-selective)? (**You'll need to rephrase this.
-When would regression analysis not reflect a relationship?**)
+RQ 1 | How well can the type of 4-year school (public vs private, differences in selectivity) be predicted by the diversity of their student body, averaged from 2014-2017 ?
-Model 2 | A linear model fit using a Bayesian engine Out 2 | Diversity meta-score: I want to see how tuition changes year-by-year reflect changes in the diversity of different schools.
-I'm creating a metascore to try and summarize diversity based on the data I have from the Data Expo.
-For each ethnic group, I have the difference in % of the student body (col_ethnicgroup) and the % in the surrounding area (mkt_ethnicgroup) as dif_ethnicgroup.
-I want to penalize for having a skewed student population (skewed towards more white-representation).
-My current metascore formula is as follows: diversity_score = dif_hispa + dif_black + dif_pacis + dif_amind + dif_twora +dif_asian - dif_white Please let me know if there is a better/more sophisticated method I should be using for creating my metascore outcome variable.
+Model 2 | A linear model fit using a Bayesian engine Out 2 | Diversity meta-score, which has been well described on Canvas.
-RQ 2 | Do changes in tuition/cost of attendance reflect changes in ethnic composition of public 4-year schools?
+RQ 2 | How well do yearly changes in ethnic composition of public 4-year college student populations reflect changes in the tuition/cost of attendance?
-Samples | 2060 in Model 1, 7607 in Model 2.
+Samples | 1814 in Model 1, 2267 in Model 2.
-Status | **REVISION REQUIRED.** You're trying to boil the ocean here.
-Scale back the plan.
-I strongly recommend you focus on ethnic composition (and how will you measure that, exactly) in a single year, and that you focus on fewer school types in Model 1.
-In Model 2, I don't quite understand why you wouldn't simply look at diversity for the student body, rather than calculating a series of differences.
-But if this is what you want to do, then your research question should really change to focus on predicting this outcome, rather than predicting cost, as it seems to now.
-Not clear why you have so much more data in Model 2.
-So I need you (as part of your revision) to specify your outcome 2 very precisely, and calculate the results for CWRU, as an example, so I'm sure I understand what you are doing.
-Tell me all of the predictors you plan to use in model 1 and also in model 2, and there should be at least two predictors in each model that aren't in the other model.
+Status | Dr. Love approved your revision on Canvas.
+See Canvas for details.

 [Back to Top](#project-b-plans)